Lemath/Rocket-Elevators-Ruby-Controller/README.md

 ### Testing

-To run the test file
+To launch the tests:

 `bin/rspec`

-For a more detailed
+You can also get more details about each test by adding the -fd flag:

+`bin/rspec -fd`